Game Preview: Condors v Wolves, 7 p.m.

 GOOD RUN

-Over its last 10 games, Bakersfield has collected points in eight of them with a 6-2-1-1 record.
+Over its last 11 games, Bakersfield has collected points in nine of them with a 6-2-2-1 record.

 WIN THE TIGHT ONES